bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

-1. In your own words, define closure (1-2 sentences).
+1. In your own words, define closure (1-2 sentences). closure is using the block scope to be able to keep a certain information and function to be used as a computer inside of a computer
 2. Study the following code, then answer the questions below.

 ```js
 function personalDice(name){